SamuelEbite/NextGen_GPT/README.md

 ## To use this repo

-1. Click the "Use this template" green button on github to make a repo from this repo template and give it a name of the format module-{XYZ} filling in the XYZ portion.
 2. Clone the new repo as normal to your development environment.
 3. `pip install -r requirements.txt` to make sure you have all the Python packages installed.
 Add any new packages to this requirements.txt file that you add during development.
 4. Update the README.md to capture what your new module will do.